 Lily D’Olce is a French fine arts photographer based in Barcelona and Milan.
 Her latest series features a continuum of figures made of textile and bodies in extension, soaring through remote, peri-urban and studio settings.

-Since 2022, her journalistic work in Sub-Saharan Africa for a slum-upgrading programme at the United Nations in Nairobi engaged her in the complex realities of informal settlements, where people’s approach to informality, community development and empowerment marked a decisive - constructivist - turn in her interpretation of resilience.
+Since 2022, her journalistic work for a slum-upgrading programme at the United Nations in various regions of Sub-Saharan Africa, particularly Nairob (Kenya), made her research the complex realities of informal settlements, where people’s approach to informality, community development and empowerment marked a decisive - constructivist - turn in her interpretation of resilience.

 Sculptural installations take shape in various types of fabrics and scrap, collected in Europe and in Africa, and through a precise modelling of movement, figures and bodies.
+Thematics of identity and eroticism lie at the core of Lily D'Olce's visual research.
 The metaphor of covering damaged materials with shiny, silky fabrics echoes a process of restoration, while integrating a dimension of reinvention.
-Overlapping shapes, elevating and stacking, each slender figure presents, in fragments, a testimony of strength and possibility to personal and collective identities.
+Through overlapping shapes, elevating and stacking, each slender figure presents, in fragments, a testimony of strength and possibility to personal and collective identities.

-Lily D’Olce’s work has been shown in galleries and independent exhibition spaces in Nairobi (Kenya) and Spain.
+Lily D’Olce’s work has been shown in galleries and independent exhibition spaces in Nairobi and Spain.
+Since February 2025, her work is part of the Ettore Molinario's collection in Milan.